ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter28.md

 “I just want to know,” said Wèi WúXiàn, “why are you calling me ‘uncle’?

-“Right now, I am lacking twenty years of memories, which are equivalent to twenty years ago, which, in turn, means I am twenty years younger.
+“Right now, I lack twenty years of memories, which are equivalent to the past twenty years, which, in turn, means I am twenty years younger.

 “So, for now, call me ‘Gēge'* until I recover my memories; then, at that time, you can call me ‘uncle’.”